Prit04/RHUL-Final-Year-Project/diary.md

 Ive refactored mageSpell.gd, loading screen, HUD, HowToPlay, game over, flicker, pauseMenu.
 <br /> <br />Its now time for the big refactor and comemnts for the imporant sections of code, smaller scripts have been completed.
 <br /> <br />Options and Settings scripts done.
 Along with player, and mage enemey.
 Full refactor and comments of code now complete.

+### 05/4/2025
+A final play test of the game will be conducted and feedback will be taken as usual.
+With this, lookign back at the project plan and the timelien that was stated. everything had worked out, with some delays here and there, we ultimaltey ended up in the desired path, all objectives ste int the last weeks have been achieved.
+Now its time to tidy up the codebase and what else and then work on finalising the final report.